-The beta decay half-lives are determined following the log ft methodology of $Wong^{7}$ .
+The beta decay half-lives are determined following the log ft methodology of Won $\S^7$ .
 Allowed (first forbidden) transition half-lives were derived using the values of log ft = 5 (8).
 Given the uncertainties in the calculated level energies, second and higher order forbidden transitions were not determined.
 Positron and electron capture half-lives were determined following the approach of Ref.
-25.
+25. Spontaneous fission half-lives are addressed using the methods noted in Refs.
+38-51.